 Itinerary 1: Classic Cities & Alpine Scenery

-This route offers a balanced introduction to June in Austria, pairing historic cities with accessible alpine landscapes.
+This route offers a balanced introduction to Austria in June, pairing historic cities with accessible alpine landscapes, as seen in this one-week self-drive road trip from Vienna to Salzburg and Innsbruck.

 Days 1–3: Vienna

-Spend the first days exploring imperial landmarks, museums, and neighborhoods on foot.
-Highlights include Schonbrunn Palace and its gardens, the Belvedere, historic coffeehouses, and evening walks through central districts and parks.
+Spend the first days exploring Vienna’s imperial landmarks, renowned museums, and historic neighborhoods at a relaxed pace.
+Key highlights include Schonbrunn Palace and its gardens, the Belvedere, classic coffeehouses, and evening walks through central districts and city parks.

 Days 4–5: Salzburg & Salzkammergut

-Travel west to Salzburg to explore the Old Town, fortress viewpoints, and riverside paths.
-Use one day to visit nearby lakes in the Salzkammergut region, focusing on scenic walks and short boat rides rather than swimming.
+Travel west to Salzburg to explore the Old Town, fortress viewpoints, and riverside paths at a comfortable pace.
+One day can be set aside for nearby lakes in the Salzkammergut region, with time for scenic walks and short boat rides rather than swimming.

 Days 6–7: Innsbruck or the Tyrolean Alps